 Custom Targets

 A custom target allows you to export data to any destination you want, such as databases, cloud storage, file systems, APIs, or other external systems.
+You can either continuously update the destination to keep it in sync with the latest exported data, or simply publish the changes as a changelog to somewhere.

 Custom targets are defined by two components: